sunpy/sunpy/docs/guide/units.rst

 Units
 *****

-This section of the guide talks about representing physical units sunpy. sunpy makes use of the `astropy.units` for this task.
+This section of the guide talks about representing physical units in sunpy. sunpy makes use of the `astropy.units` for this task.

 Quantity objects